An adaptive leadership style is flexible and best suited to handle unexpected challenges and circumstances.

 There are many types of leadership styles, some of them are skilled at dealing with technical problems, keeping projects on schedule, or making everyone happy.
 The adaptive leadership style however, is a leader that is skilled at making decisions in response to changing demands.

 Sometimes those decisions must be made quickly, and sometimes they have to be made more deliberatively.
-To accomplish these feats, the adaptive leader is a capable problem-solving, able to anticipate issues, and has a high degree of emotional intelligence to persuade and motivate others.
+To accomplish these feats, the adaptive leader is a capable problem-solver, able to anticipate issues, and has a high degree of emotional intelligence to persuade and motivate others.

 Executives that lead international organizations, manager’s that handle a company’s operations in numerous countries, and professionals that coordinate emergency response teams, must be adaptive leaders.